 There can be another situation.
-All we know that before the holidays, in order to attract more buyers, the store owners can do Magento bulk price update, decreasing the price of the existing products.
+All we know that before the holidays, in order to attract more buyers, the owners can do Magento bulk price update, decreasing the price of the existing products.
 So to lower the price, you can export your products and then importing them back indicate the following expression -

 4) Replace or remove some values

 Suppose that you have a file with 10 000 of products and in each product description you have company name “ABC-company”.

 If you would like to have company name removed, use the following formula in the process of Magento import -

 REPLACE([CSV_COL(INDEX)], "ABC-company", "")

 If you would like company name to be replated on some other text or value, you can input -

 REPLACE([CSV_COL(39)], "ABC-company", " New name")

 5) Complex changes on the basis of definite logics or data placement regularity